microsoft/vscode-arduino/BRANCHNOTES.md

 Provide a configuration flag which allows the user to turn this feature off - this is useful for the cases in which this magic fails or the user has a very specific setup.
 Although this branch tries to eliminate most of the latter cases.

 ### Global Tasks in vscode-arduino
+See table below.

-### Status
+### Branch Log
-**2020-02-05** Currently I'm able to generate error free IntelliSense setups for AVR and ESP32 using the preliminary implementation.
+**2020 02 05** Currently I'm able to generate error free IntelliSense setups for AVR and ESP32 using the preliminary implementation.
 For ESP32 I just had to add the intrinsic compiler paths manually.
 A solution has to be found for these ... which there is, see [here](https://stackoverflow.com/a/6666338)
-**2020-02-06** Got it fully working (with built-in include directories) for AVR, ESP32, ESP8266.
+**2020 02 06** Got it fully working (with built-in include directories) for AVR, ESP32, ESP8266.
 Rewrote the backend to facilitate writing of further parser engines in the future.
-**2020-02-07** Wrote compiler command parser npm package [cocopa](https://www.npmjs.com/package/cocopa) and began writing a test framework for it.
+**2020 02 07** Wrote compiler command parser npm package [cocopa](https://www.npmjs.com/package/cocopa) and began writing a test framework for it.
 Added a global configuration switch which allows the IntelliSense configuration generation to be turned off.
-**2020-02-08** Integrated `cocopa` into vscode-arduino.
+**2020 02 08** Integrated `cocopa` into vscode-arduino.
 Added project configuration flag which can override the global flag in both ways (forced off, forced on).
 Made code tslint compliant.
 Began some documentation in [README.md](README.md). vscode-arduino now tries to generate an IntelliSense configuration even if compilation (verify) should fail. vscode-arduino now tries to generate a IntelliSense configuration even if Arduino's verify failed (if the main sketch compilation was invoked before anything failed)
-**2020-02-09** Moved vscode-arduino specific from cocopa over (to keep cocopa as generic as possible).
+**2020 02 09** Moved vscode-arduino specific from cocopa over (to keep cocopa as generic as possible).
 More unit testing within cocopa.
 Some research regarding future serial monitor implementation.
 Implemented c_cpp_properties merging -> compiler analysis results are merged into existing configuration and will preserve configurations of different name than the vscode-studio default configuration name (currently "Arduino").
 This opens up the possibility for users to write their own configurations without having to disable the autogeneration.
 Implemented "write on change" - `c_cpp_properties.json` will only be written if a new configuration has been detected.
 Now loads of tests have to be written for cocopa.
+**2020 02 10-12** Worked primarily on cocopa and test cases, fixed some npm and build errors on vscode-arduino within my setup.
+**2020 02 15** Merged `upload` `uploadUsingProgrammer` and `verify` into a single function since they shared mostly the same code
+* Better readability
+* Better maintainability
+* Less code redundancy -> less code -> less bugs
+* Keeps the calls to the Arduino build CLI at a single location

+During merging I found some bugs within those functions - mainly due to the above problem.
+The most notable were:
+* The serial monitor state wasn't restored when something went wrong
+* In one of the `upload` functions the original authors forgot to invoke the "pre build command"
+* Error message formatting was fixed within `verify` only
+* No consistent return values within `verify` (when it bailed out early it returned `void`)

+### Status
 |      | Tasks   |
 |-----:|:--------|
 | **Build output parser**               | :heavy_check_mark: Basic parser working |